alexle/alexle.github.com/posts/first-14er-grays-and-torreys-peak.markdown

 On our descent, it began raining lightly.
 A couple minutes later, we were pelted by **hail**.
 I couldn't believe it.
 Luckily, we were semi-prepared with extra pants, gloves, rain jackets, and ponchos.

-The hail eventually subsided into a steady **rain** shower, making the rocks really slippery while navigating down the trail.
-It wouldn't have been fun without our trekking poles.
-Finally, while still navigating the switchbacks down, super **winds** hit us, making our trek along the narrow paths even more dangerous.
+The hail eventually subsided into a steady **rain** shower, which made navigating the rocky terrain slippery and challenging.
+Our trekking poles helped tremendously.
+Finally, while navigating the switchbacks down, super **winds** hit us, making our trek along the narrow paths even more dangerous.

 ##Victory##